- What does my Webelos Scout need to start Boy Scouts?

 - What is a Court of Honor and how often are they held?

-Your new Boy Scout will need a full Class A uniform, including khaki shirt with proper patches (see Mr. Cottingham for troop 21 and patrol patches); boy scout pants; scout socks (green); scout belt; neckerchief (furnished by troop 21); green shoulder loops; and scout book.
+Your new Boy Scout will need a full Class A uniform, including shirt with proper patches (see Mr. Cottingham for troop 21 and patrol patches); boy scout pants; scout socks (green); scout belt; neckerchief & slide; green shoulder loops; and scout handbook with cover.
 Eventually, your scout will also need a merit badge sash, but this is not needed immediately.
 All items are available at the scout store (10455 West 6th Avenue, Suite 125 Denver, CO 80215- 303-477-4830, Mon-Fri 9AM–6PM, Sat 9AM–3PM) or online Troop 21 also has a limited number of smaller-sized used uniform items for sale.

 Troop 21 is a boy-led troop.
 The Senior Patrol Leader (SPL) is a scout of advanced rank that has been trained in leadership of a troop.
 He leads all regular troop meetings as well as the monthly Patrol Leaders Council.
 The SPL has one or more Assistant Senior Patrol Leaders (ASPL) that help him.
 The rest of the scouts are divided into patrols.
 Each patrol has a Patrol Leader and an Assistant Patrol Leader.
 Scouts that have a leadership role have all been through training and are expected to attend all troop meetings as well as most campouts.
 Scout leaders serve for a term of six months.
 Elections are in March and September.
 The adults are also organized into patrols.
 The Grey Wolves consist of the Scoutmaster and Assistant Scoutmasters.
 They work directly with the scouts on skills needed for rank advancement as well as assisting the SPL in leading the troop.
 The Pink Panthers are the Troop Committee Members and take care of all administrative tasks such as treasurer, travel coordinator, advancement coordinator, webmaster, etc.

-Boy scouts meet weekly, year round.
+Boy scouts meet weekly, year round, except Memorial and Labor Day.
 There is typically at least one camping opportunity per month.
 Troop 21 members must be in full uniform for each meeting.
 Scouts work toward rank advancement from: Scout to Tenderfoot to Second Class to First Class to Star to Life and finally to Eagle.

-The scout will need to attend the weekly Monday meetings (from 7 – 8pm).
-The scout can opt to attend a merit badge class (at 8 pm after the troop meeting).
-There is a monthly Patrol Leaders Council where decisions are made for the following month’s activities.
+The scout will need to attend the weekly Monday meetings (from 7:30 – 8:30pm).
+The scout can opt to attend a merit badge class (at 7pm, before the troop meeting).
+There is a monthly Patrol Leaders Council (PLC) on the second Thursday of the month, where decisions are made by the troops’ scout leadership for the following month’s activities.
 There are usually monthly campouts or other troop outings.

 Troop 21 keeps a library of merit badge guides, but the most up to date merit badge requirements can be found at meritbadge.org.
 Your scout can choose to come to a merit badge class and work on one or he can work on badges on his own.
 Check the troop website for the updated list of merit badge counselors (MBC).
 The scout should contact the MBC prior to beginning work on a merit badge.
 As the scout completes the requirements, he should present his results to the MBC.
 If the scout is interested in a merit badge for which the troop has no MBC, the scout should contact the Advancement Chair, Mr. Sandridge for guidance.